Terms of trade

-7.5 Any claims to be made in writing and lodged directly with our sale office no more than 1 day after delivery.
+7.5 Any claims, including “returns or price changes”, to be made in writing and lodged directly with our sale office no more than 1 day after delivery.
 We will notify you whether or not we accept your claim.

 8.1 Goods shall be manufactured to our quality standard and reviewed by us from time to time except as specifically agreed in writing by us and you.

 8.2 We do not undertake the quality or fitness of Goods for any particular purpose except where you make known to us in terms of clause 7 the particular purpose for which you require the Goods and you show that you have relied on our skill or judgment.

 8.3.
 Where the Goods are to a description, purpose or sample in terms of Clause 7, the Goods shall be of merchantable quality, but you will examine the Goods and we shall have no liability for any defects, which ought to have been revealed but which you do not detect by such examination.